oasisprotocol/old-docs/src/operators/creating-an-entity-package.md

    repository.
 2. Add your entity package to the `entities/` directory of the repository as `<your-github-username>-entity.tar.gz`
+3. Create a pull request against the master branch of the oasislabs repository.
-3. Once your entity package passes all validation checks we will handle the merging of your pull request. _If there are issues you can always resubmit your entity package._
+   Once your entity package passes all validation checks we will handle the merging of your pull request. _If there are issues you can always resubmit your entity package._